foxwallet/hc.foxwallet.com/docs/03-aleo/03-beta-staking.md

 Note that as time passes, the exchange rate between stALEO and Aleo Credits increases.
 Therefore, the same amount of stALEO can redeem more Aleo Credits, resulting in higher staking rewards.

 ## What is the cost of the Beta Staking protocol fee?
-We do not charge any protocol fees during the initial stages of Beta Staking.
+No protocol fees will be charged during the initial stages of Beta Staking.
 All Aleo Credits rewards obtained through PoS will be evenly distributed among the stakers.

-In the future, once the Beta Staking protocol is running smoothly, we plan to introduce a 10% protocol fee on staking rewards.
+In the future, once the Beta Staking protocol is running smoothly, Beta Staking plans to introduce a 10% protocol fee on staking rewards.
 The specific percentage of the fee and how it will be used will be decided through community governance.
 We will work with the community to discuss and determine these matters.

-If you have any questions or opinions about the fees for the Beta Staking protocol, we encourage you to participate in community discussions and share your suggestions.
-We value the input of our community and will ensure that protocol fees are managed transparently and fairly.